All meetings can be held virtually, if requested by the directors

 What is a Creditors’ Voluntary Liquidation (CVL)?

 A Creditors’ Voluntary Liquidation is the liquidation of a company that cannot pay its debts as they fall due.
-The process is instigated by the company itself when the directors realise the company is insolvent, they are obliged by the company’s Act to put the company into liquidation.
+The process is instigated by the company itself when the directors realise the company is insolvent, they are obliged by the company law to put the company into liquidation.

 What are the director’s duties for an insolvent company?

 The directors must immediately act to protect the assets of the company, prepare to cease trading and organise the orderly wind-down of the company.
-While it is the director's duty to organise the creditors meeting, in practice, we will organise in the notification of creditors, the advertisements in the newspapers, the booking of the meeting rooms and, if required, the provision of a specialist insolvency solicitor.
+While it is the director’s duty to organise the creditors meeting, in practice, we will organise in the notification of creditors, the advertisements in the newspapers, the booking of the meeting rooms or it should be noted that all meetings can now take place “virtually” and, if required, the provision of a specialist insolvency solicitor.
 We will also provide templates for all statutory documents required for the Creditors Meeting.